 Social anxiety disorder

-Agoraphobia is an anxiety disorder that revolves around the fear of being outside of the home alone, in a crowd, in an enclosed (e.g. movie theater) or open (e.g. field) space, or using public transportation.
-Fear of leaving the house is also a common symptom of social anxiety disorder, though in this case, the reason for not wanting to leave is rooted in the fear of being separated from the important attachment figure.
+Agoraphobia is an anxiety disorder that revolves around the fear of being outside of the home alone, in a crowd, in an enclosed (e.g., movie theater) or open (e.g., field) space, or using public transportation.
+Fear of leaving the house is also a common symptom of social anxiety disorder.
+In this case, the reason for not wanting to leave is rooted in fear of being separated from the important attachment figure.

 A combination of issues